Every job seeker knows of the tricks that hiring managers play. Much of this comes in tricky questions that can be hard to answer on the spot.

 I have always been hardworking, and throughout my employment history, such energy has manifested itself in my confident attitude and ability to keep busy.

 The job was more than just a chore list for me.
-I endeavour to take the initiative in helping with special projects and daily tasks to be sure the assignments are completed.
+I endeavour to help with special projects and daily tasks to be sure the assignments are completed.

 Naturally, proper time management skills drove my energy, so I focus on the most important tasks before looking for new busy work.

-If I got this job, my energy, and all that comes with it, it would lead to thinking outside the box, being innovative and efficient.
+If I got this job, my energy and all that comes with it would lead to thinking outside the box and being innovative and efficient.

 You can find many interview tips, yet these are only guidelines for what you need to do.
 You can scour every page on a site right down to the policy terms and conditions, yet nothing serves you better than your research and practice.

-No matter what you find, no information can help you because you are unique, and you do have unique benefits that others are not able to deliver.
+No matter what you find, no information can help you because you are unique, and you do have unique benefits that others cannot deliver.